jccohrs/land-use-translator/README.md

    ```
 These files will be downloaded and save in `data` directory.

-3. **Go to [WDC Climate](https://www.wdc-climate.de/ui/entry?acronym=LM_PFT_EUR_v1.1_afts).** Download the .nc file from the site (you will have to log in first).
-Move this file to `land_use_and_land_cover_change/data/` and rename it as `PFTS_reg01.nc`

-4. Run the program from the project directory:
+3. **Run the program from the project directory:**

 ```bash
 $ python3 main.py
 ```

-5. The generated output file will be located in the  `data/LUCAS_LUC/` directory.
-This output file will contain information about the Plant Functional Type (PFT) fraction for the 16 NPFTs across the selected region, scenario, and timeline.
+5. **Output file:** The generated output file will be located in the  `data/LUCAS_LUC/` directory.
+This output file contains the Plant Functional Type (PFT) fraction for the 16 NPFTs across the selected region, scenario, and timeline.

 ## Dataset Requirements